-- Annual increment Annual increment is the change in volume of the planted softwood estate - Net stocked area Net stocked area is the area of the estate where trees are planted (i.e. does not include roads, environmental exclusion areas, area awaiting regeneration etc) as at the end of the financial year - Mean annual increment Mean annual increment (MAI) is an indication of the productive potential of an average hectare within the estate.
+- Annual increment Annual increment is the change in volume of the planted softwood estate - Net stocked area Net stocked area is the area of the estate where trees are planted (ie does not include roads, environmental exclusion areas, area awaiting regeneration etc) as at the end of the financial year - Mean annual increment Mean annual increment (MAI) is an indication of the productive potential of an average hectare within the estate.
 The MAI is derived for a species, for example radiate pine, or for a management area, for example Central region.
-The silvicultural and harvesting regimes adopted can influence this figure considerably, so calculating MAI over a 15 year timeframe gives a more balanced figure.
+The silvicultural and harvesting regimes adopted can influence this figure considerably.